-The Academy of Art University in San Francisco is known for providing some of the best hands-on programs that not only train students but also leave them with a valuable portfolio upon graduation.
+The Academy of Art University in San Francisco is known for being one of the best hands-on colleges for gamers that not only trains students but also leaves them with a valuable portfolio upon graduation.

-The School of Game Development offers several degrees for students looking to break into the game industry on the art side of development.
+The School of Game Development offers several degrees for students looking to break into the game industry using its development university program.
 An AA, BFA, and MFA degree in game Development are available, as well as a BS in Game Programming and an Online Award of Completion in Game Development.

 Gnomon School of Visual Effects

-Gnomon is a small school in Hollywood that offers a wide variety of certificate programs for students seeking a career in game development.
+Gnomon is a small game development school in Hollywood that offers a wide variety of certificate programs for students seeking the top colleges for gamers.
 The latest software uses by top game companies are used, including Maya, Unity, Unreal Engine, and Adobe Photoshop.

 These Tracks include Entertainment Design (one year), Digital Production for Entertainment (two years), Entertainment Design and Digital Production (three years), and the Maya Fast Track (10 weeks).